U.S. Justice Department to announce procurement collusion 'strike force'

 Executives of companies caught bid-rigging can face prison time and the companies themselves can face fines that are triple the gains made in the price fixing.

-In November 2018, South Korean companies SK Energy Co Ltd; GS Caltex Corp, 50 percent owned by Chevron (CVX.N); and Hanjin Transportation Co Ltd (002320.KS) agreed to
+In November 2018, South Korean companies SK Energy Co Ltd; GS Caltex Corp, 50 percent owned by Chevron; and Hanjin Transportation Co Ltd agreed to

 plead guilty to criminal charges and pay $236 million for their role in a conspiracy to fix the price of fuel sold to U.S. military bases in South Korea.

-Two other companies - South Korean oil suppliers S-Oil Corp (010950.KS) and Hyundai Oilbank Co - made a similar settlement early this year.
+Two other companies - South Korean oil suppliers S-Oil Corp and Hyundai Oilbank Co - made a similar settlement early this year.

 The Justice Department official said that more than one-third of the division’s open grand jury investigations relate to public procurement, or otherwise involve a government victim.